Aguafrommars/TheIdServer/README.md

 ## Contribute

-Contributions are warmly welcomed.
-You can contribute by opening an issue, suggest new a feature or submit a pull request.
+We warmly welcome contributions.
+You can contribute by opening an issue, suggest new a feature, or submit a pull request.

 Read [How to contribute](https://github.com/Aguafrommars/TheIdServer/tree/master/CONTRIBUTING.md) and [Contributor Covenant Code of Conduct](https://github.com/Aguafrommars/TheIdServer/tree/master/CODE_OF_CONDUCT.md) for more information.